sjinko/theory/dictionary.md

 # Societal

+# Urbanization
+Massive production of #affordances and #affordance_commons .

 # Virtual aspiration
 State of an [aspiration] that has not been achieved.
 A **virtual_aspiration** is one of two stages of an aspiration with [actual aspiration].